 Subcommittees/Work Groups: Work groups or subcommittees may be established to address particular issues, and include members from the CCC, other Council members, Council staff, members of Council-established advisory bodies and NMFS staff with expertise as necessary.
 CCC Working Group and Subcommittee recommendations or reports shall be reviewed and approved by the CCC before being authorized as a CCC perspective.
 The Legislative Work Group, Council Communications Group, Scientific Coordination Subcommittee, and Habitat Work Group are standing CCC bodies.
 These groups will report at least annually to the CCC, and the CCC will provide guidance for future subcommittee/work group activities when receiving the reports.
 Staff from the CCC host council will also chair the Council Communications Group and the Habitat Workgroup for that year.

 Scientific Coordination Subcommittee (SCS).
 The SCS will consist of the Chairs from each of the Regional Council Scientific and Statistical Committees (SSCs), or their respective proxies.
-The function of the SCS is to plan and conduct meetings or workshops to discuss scientific issues of national importance based on terms of reference or topics provided by the CCC.
+The function of the SCS, in conjunction with Council staff, is to plan and conduct meetings or workshops to discuss scientific issues of national importance based on terms of reference or topics provided by the CCC.
 The SCS will be chaired by the SSC Chair (or designee) on an ad hoc, rotational basis, as determined by the CCC.
 Approval for national meetings or workshops of the SSCs will occur at CCC meetings (see 3(b) above).

 (i) Functions.
 In accordance with MSA Section 302 (i), the CCC is exempt from the requirements of the Federal Advisory Committee Act (FACA).
 As such, the CCC's can provide recommendations from leadership of the eight regional fishery management Councils to the Federal Government (usually to the Secretary of Commerce through NMFS).
 The CCC has adopted the following statement with regards to making recommendations: